-2020 Immunology Interest Group Virtual Training Workshop
+2022 NIH/FDA Immunology Interest Group Virtual Training Workshop

-Here are some essential things to know about this year’s Workshop:
+Here are some essential things to know about this year’s workshop:

 - Abstracts should be no longer than 300 words.
 Keep in mind that the abstract that is submitted in your registration is the final version.
 Edits or changes in your abstract cannot be accepted after you have completed your registration.
 Use only Roman characters.
 Please proofread carefully and make sure you have checked with your PI (if needed) before you submit your abstract.
-Abstracts may be withdrawn BEFORE June 29th, 2020.
+Abstracts may be withdrawn BEFORE October 7, 2022.